-The most important task is to make an appointment with a registered dietician who is well versed in the subject of food intolerance.
+After the diagnosis the most important task is to make an appointment with a registered dietician who is well versed in the subject of food intolerances.
 In addition, you will need to clarify whether you have any other food intolerance(s).
 Nearly 75% of those who have fructose malabsorption also suffer from lactose intolerance.

 First of all we need to clarify some terms since there have been a lot of misunderstandings in this area.

-Fructose and sorbite need to be avoided completely in order to grant the intestines a period for rest and recuperation.
+Fructose, sucrose and sorbite, sorbitol and other sugar alcohols need to be avoided completely in order to grant the intestines a period for rest and recuperation.
 It is important that during these first few weeks pulses, cabbage and too much dietary fibre is also avoided.
-After approx. 3 weeks these foods should gradually be reintroduced into the diet.
-It is important to keep the body hydrated (2-3 litres of water per day) – water, herbal teas, no soft drinks or fizzy drinks, no alcohol).
+After approx. 2 weeks these foods should gradually be reintroduced into the diet.
+It is important to keep the body hydrated (2-3 litres [0.5 gallons] of water per day) – water, herbal teas, no soft drinks or fizzy drinks, no alcohol).

-It is wrong to assume that a person who suffers from dietary fructose intolerance is meant to avoid all fructose at all times.
-Fructose can be tolerated to a certain extent by most people.
+It is wrong to assume that a person who suffers from fructose malabsorption is meant to avoid all fructose at all times.
+Fructose will be tolerated to a certain extent after the first weeks.
 Larger amounts can be tolerated when glucose is added.
 This only applies after the fructose-restricted diet.

 As soon as you feel better (which will happen pretty quickly!) and as soon as the symptoms have disappeared the fructose-restricted diet can be ended and a reintroduction or test phase can begin.